Dingyi-Kang/CodeQuestionsTechInterview/DataStructure/Heap.md

 ## 3. has extra functions to get node based on the index is also good
 ## 4. Swap function is very helpful
 ## 5. heapifyDown is most difficult for you
+## !6. mutating prefix for all method which will change ???
+## 7. don't forget poll and add method, and heapifyUp and heapifyDown are private
     struct MinHeap{

     private var items = [ListNode]()